samiitdh/SSL_Project/Instructions.md

 A html form with "Title", "Description" which adds a row to the "events" table.

 Faculty:\
-"home_faculty.php" - Taken by Sathvik\
+"home_faculty.php" - Done by Sathvik\
 In this page, there are three buttons - "Events"(to view_events.php) "Change Password"(to change_pswd.php) and "View Room Allotment"(to faculty_room.php)

 "view_events.php" - Taken by Sathvik\